mickgram/Practical-Application-Assignment-11.1/README.md

 I tried multi regression, pipeline with SFS and regression, Ridge and Lasso and GridSearchCV.

-All models were close in result but Ridge and Lasso gave the best fit with these metrics:
+All models were close in result but GridSearchCV gave the best fit with these metrics:

 Fitting 5 folds for each of 9 candidates, totalling 45 fits Best parameters found: {'alpha': 100}